ksw2000/hackmd-to-html-cli/README.md

 ## Develop

 1. `npm run lint` to check the format of source code.
-2. `npm test` runs tests for this package, which generates result from `./example` and places them in `./output`.
+2. `npm run example` runs example for this package, which generates result from `./example` and places them in `./output`.
+3. `npm test` runs unit test files whose filenames end with `.test.ts`

 ## Support